Kiosk: Small shops and cafés

 In the Western Hemisphere and in English-speaking countries, a kiosk is also a booth with an open window on one side.
 Some vendors operate from kiosks (see mall kiosk), selling small, inexpensive consumables such as newspapers, magazines, lighters, street maps, cigarettes, live and frozen fishing bait and confections.

 In Australia, the word is commonly used for small buildings that are used to dispense mainly take-away food and drinks, on beaches, in shopping arcades or in parks.
 Since the 21st century, many of these have been upgraded and serve fancier food and barista-made coffee.

 An information kiosk (or information booth) dispenses free information in the form of maps, pamphlets, and other literature, and/or advice offered by an attendant.

 Interactive kiosks

 An electronic kiosk (or computer kiosk or interactive kiosk) houses a computer terminal that often employs custom kiosk software designed to function while preventing users from accessing system functions.
 Indeed, kiosk mode describes such a mode of software operation.
 Computerized kiosks may store data locally, or retrieve it from a computer network.
 Some computer kiosks provide a free, informational public service, while others serve a commercial purpose (see mall kiosk).
-Touchscreens, trackballs, computer keyboards, and pushbuttons are all typical input devices for interactive computer kiosk.
+Touchscreens, trackballs, computer keyboards, and pushbuttons are all typical input devices for interactive computer kiosks.
 Touchscreen kiosks are commercially used as industrial appliances, reducing lines, eliminating paper, improving efficiency and service.
 Their uses are unlimited from refrigerators to airports, health clubs, movie theaters and libraries.